-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, malignant neoplasm of the pancreas or death from malignant neoplasm of the pancreas is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting malignant neoplasm of the pancreas or death from malignant neoplasm of the pancreas, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 - 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 9 March 2021 concerning malignant neoplasm of the pancreas in accordance with section 196G of the VEA.
 The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
 The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'malignant neoplasm of the pancreas' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having smoked tobacco products, for clinical onset only; - revising the factor in subsection 9(2) concerning the oral use of smokeless tobacco, for clinical onset only; - revising the factor in subsection 9(3) concerning being overweight or obese, for clinical onset only; - new factor in subsection 9(6) concerning having acute pancreatitis, for clinical onset only; - revising the factor in subsection 9(7) concerning inhaling, ingesting or having cutaneous contact with DDT, for clinical onset only; - revising the factor in subsection 9(9) concerning having received ionising radiation to the pancreas, from internal deposition of a therapeutic or diagnostic substance which emits alpha particles, for clinical onset only; - new factor in subsection 9(11) concerning having infection with hepatitis B virus, for clinical onset only; - new factor in subsection 9(12) concerning having infection with hepatitis C virus, for clinical onset only; - new definitions of 'being overweight or obese', 'BMI', 'MRCA', 'one pack-year' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'inhaling, ingesting or having cutaneous contact with DDT' and 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'being obese' and 'pack-years of cigarettes, or the equivalent thereof in other tobacco products'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'malignant neoplasm of the pancreas' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having smoked tobacco products, for clinical onset only; - revising the factor in subsection 9(2) concerning the oral use of smokeless tobacco, for clinical onset only; - revising the factor in subsection 9(3) concerning being overweight or obese, for clinical onset only; - new definitions of 'being overweight or obese', 'BMI', 'MRCA', 'one pack-year' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'being obese' and 'pack-years of cigarettes, or the equivalent thereof in other tobacco products'.